Key Takeaways

 When someone starts a probiotic supplement, new bacteria enter the gut.
 This may temporarily alter the balance of beneficial bacteria.

-These changes may affect compounds made during digestion.
-Some compounds may influence nerve signals through the gut-brain axis.
+These changes may affect substances produced during digestion.
+Some of these may influence nerve signals through the gut-brain axis.
 This may help explain why some people report fatigue or brain fog.

 Microbiome Imbalance

-One possible reason is a short-term change in microbial balance.
-When probiotic bacteria enter the gut, they interact with the microbes already there.
+One possible reason is a short-term change in gut microbiome balance after probiotic supplementation.
+When probiotic bacteria enter the gut, they interact with the microbes already present.

 This interaction may change digestion and fermentation inside the gut microbiome.
 Some people notice gas or mild stomach discomfort during this period.